KimiGets0FPS/KimiGets0FPS/README.md

 ## HTML Experience

 Well, I first started coding in HTML thinking that it was so easy to integrate Python with the website, but it's harder (obviously) harder than I thought.
-[Website](https://us-east-1.tixte.net/uploads/kimigets0fps.needs.rest/home.html)
+[Website](https://us-east-1.tixte.net/uploads/kimigets0fps.needs.rest/home.html) WEBSITE WARNING: VERY OUTDATED (and very cringey)!!!

 > A pretty easy programming language